intellivoid/Socialvoid-Standard-Documentation/Specifications/CdnServer.md

 parameter `document`, below is a an example written in Python for uploading a local file from disk to the server.

-If you aren't authenticated then a error response will be returned.
+If you aren't authenticated then an error response will be returned.

 ```python
 import requests